Even during these strange times, there’s still a lot of good work going on in our Church!

 Wouldn’t it be great if we could send another team of volunteers from Trinity out to Kazunzu perhaps in 2023?
 If you are interested or would like more information, please speak to Robert Allan or Jean MacSween.

 Requests are now being received for general clothing for specific children.
 In order to meet these needs, we aim to provide good quality second hand clothing and new socks and pants, if available.
 If you have access to children’s clothes – from your children, grandchildren or nieces and nephews – would you be willing for someone to get in touch when requests come in?
 You would be contacted when a need arises to ask if you can help.
 This would hopefully reduce the need to store mountains of surplus clothing that may not be needed.
-Contact the Office if you can help.
+Phone one of the team on 07715462206 if you can help.